Virginia · South

 Is Lyme disease common in Page County?

-Page County reports about 40 Lyme cases per 100,000 people a year (U.S. CDC), the 95th-highest of 1378 counties in the South and the 25th-highest of Virginia's 110 counties.
+Page County reports about 40 Lyme cases per 100,000 people a year (U.S. CDC), in the top 15% of U.S. counties for reported Lyme disease (the 28th-highest of Virginia's 132 counties).
 Lyme is a smaller factor here than in the Northeast, but TickZone still uses this county rate as part of the disease baseline behind every town's score, alongside local lone-star tick pressure.

 All towns in Page County